Kamikaze-Kiwi/S3-Portfolio/research-security.md

 ## Peppering

 Alongside the salt, it's also possible to add a pepper.
 A pepper is virtually the same as a salt, the only 2 differences being that a pepper is stored as a secret in the application instead of in the database, and that a pepper is not unique, so every hash will have the same pepper.
 The advantage to having a pepper in addition to a salt is that the pepper will remain secret even if a hacker has complete access to the database.
 (Assuming the hacker does not also have access to the application).
 However, for this research we are assuming that the hacker has complete access to the system, which includes this pepper.
-Adding a pepper will literally only take one line of code, so I will add it anyway.
+Adding a pepper will literally only take one line of code, so it's still worth the effort.

 <br>
 <hr>